danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 > 3. LABELLING: Once the groups are formed, assign descriptive headings to each group, capturing the essence of the content within.
 These headings represent the primary themes and patterns identified in the data.
 Use THINK to determine appropriate labels and WRITE to document them.
 > 4. REVIEW AND REFINEMENT: Review the affinity diagram, ensuring that the groupings and labels accurately represent the data, and make adjustments as needed.
 Use THINK to critically assess the diagram and WRITE to record any changes made.

-The prompt's primary issue is that it frames the model as an "AI assistant helping an ethnographer."
-While no published research substantiates this claim, there is a consensus among online prompt engineering communities that GPT models produce higher-quality results when prompted as experts (for example, one such discussion on Reddit under @paraizordYouAreExpert2023).
-Therefore, I have revised the prompt to "You are an AI ethnographer assisting your human colleague," which strikes a balance between prompting the model as an expert and making it aware of its position and limitations.
+The primary issue with the original prompt is that it positions the GPT model as an "AI assistant helping an ethnographer."
+Although there is no published research to support this claim, there is a consensus among online prompt engineering communities that GPT models produce higher-quality results when prompted as experts.
+For example, a discussion on Reddit under the username @paraizordYouAreExpert2023 supports this viewpoint.
+As a result, I revised the prompt to "You are an AI ethnographer assisting your human colleague."
+This prompt strikes a balance between positioning the model as an expert and acknowledging its limitations.

+During my testing, I did not observe the model using the option to iterate upon its sorting and groupings.
+Therefore, I decided to exclude corresponding text to streamline the prompt and avoid providing unnecessary information.

 After testing the revised prompt, I found the results impressive but unsatisfactory due to a lack of self-criticism in the review and refinement section.
 During my tests, the model tended to dismiss the "review and refinement" prompt, stating that further refinement was unnecessary.
 However, qualitative research always allows room for improvement, so I wasn't ready to accept this answer.